Plato-solutions/Impressionist/docs/advanced_selector.md

 ### pre

-It allows you execute actions before the extraction of the elements.
+It allows you execute actions **before the extraction of the elements**.
 Let's suppose that some images in a carousel are loaded as the user clicks on the next button.
-If we try to extract all the images from that carousel using a simple Select String we will probably only extract those present after the Document is loaded, but those loaded using the lazy-load feature will not appear.
+If we try to extract all the images from that carousel using a simple Select String we will probably only extract a limited amount of images, but those loaded using the lazy-load feature will not appear.
 In those cases, it is useful to execute actions before the extraction.
 Consider the following example:

 ```javascript
 import Impressionist from 'impressionist';